 Beaumont T-Bone Truck Accident Attorney

-If you sustained injuries in a T-bone accident involving a truck, you might be entitled to significant compensation.
 A T-bone accident occurs when one vehicle slams into the side of another vehicle.
 These accidents are also referred to as side-impact and broadside accidents.
 T-bone accidents are common when one vehicle fails to stop at a stop sign or stoplight and either crashes into a car in the middle of the intersection or is hit by a vehicle that was driving through the intersection and was unable to stop in time to avoid the accident.

 In a T-bone accident, those sitting on the sides of the vehicle usually suffer the most severe injuries.
 T-bone accidents caused by trucks often result in catastrophic injury, even death, due to the truck’s significant size and weight.
 If you or a loved one was injured in this type of accident, you deserve compensation to pay your medical bills, repair your car, and recover from any trauma and emotional stress.
-An experienced T-bone truck accident attorney, like the ones at Portner Bond, PLLC, have an excellent track record of advocating from accident victims and receiving high settlements.
+An experienced T-bone truck accident attorney, like the ones at Portner Bond, PLLC, has an excellent track record of advocating from accident victims and receiving high settlements.
 Call us today at (409) 838-4444 for a 100% consultation.

 Why should I hire a lawyer?